pbdeuchler/grpcq/go/grpc/README.md

 - gRPC client interfaces ↔ grpcq publishers

 This enables a "write once, deploy anywhere" pattern for microservices.

+### When to Use This Package

+Use this package directly when:
+- You need fine-grained control over message routing
+- You're integrating with non-proto services
+- You're building custom abstractions on top of grpcq

+For typical gRPC services, use the `protoc-gen-grpcq` plugin instead, which:
+- Generates code automatically from `.proto` files
+- Provides type safety at compile time
+- Eliminates boilerplate
+- Matches the standard gRPC workflow

 ## Key Components